-Yes, I am from the tukde tukde gang, says Kanhaiya Kumar
+Yes, I am from the ‘tukde tukde’ gang, says Kanhaiya Kumar

 New Delhi, Jan 09: Taking a dig at the Centre, former JNU students union president Kanhaiya Kumar on Thursday said actress Deepika Padukone was patriotic when she was an ambassador for a Modi government initiative but turned anti-national after visiting JNU.